 Maintaining the sealant of the chase is a very important part of ensuring your asphalt steps benefits from the longest service life possible.

-Once a set of steps are complete it is important to add solar reflective paint2 to ensure the steps last for the longest time possible.
-The reason for this is because in the summer months the sun heats the asphalt and can cause slumping.
+Once a set of steps are complete you can add solar reflective paint2 this can help ensure the steps last for the longest time possible.
+The reason for this is because in the summer months the sun heats the asphalt and if there is prolonged exposure this can cause slumping.
 Additionally, the sun can draw the bitumen out of the asphalt leaving it looking grey and worn.

-Although this solar reflective paint does not completely prevent the effects of the sun upon the asphalt it greatly diminishes the effect it has.
+Although this solar reflective paint does not completely prevent the effects of the sun upon the asphalt.
+It can greatly diminish the effect it has.

 It is an important part of maintenance to re-apply the solar reflective paint every 5 to 7 years if you want to get the most lifespan out of your steps.